GertKanter/testit/testit_tutorials/README.md

 [INFO] [1521626470.783518]: [Pipeline #1] Done!
 [INFO] [1521626471.771646]: Pipeline #1 finished with True
 ```
-at the daemon console.
-Next, we can run the tests by using.
+Next, we can run the tests by using
 ```
 rosrun testit testit_command.py test
 ```